-The AQ-110xLV devices have three (3) phase current measurement inputs.
-The phase current measurements can be used as additional trip criteria in an arc protection system to avoid trips caused by natural light sources.
+The AQ-110x devices have four (4) current measurement inputs: three (3) measure phase currents and one (1) measures the residual current.
+Both the phase and residual current measurements can be used as an additional trip criteria in an arc protection system to avoid trips caused by natural light sources.
 When an arc sensor channel has been set to "Light and overcurrent" mode, overcurrent and light must be detected simultaneously for the device to trip.